withtally/governor-multiple-choice/README.md

 2. Identifies the top `N` winning options (including ties).
 3. Divides the entire ETH balance held by the `FundingDistributor` contract equally among the recipients associated with the winning options.
 4. Transfers the calculated amount to each winning recipient.

+### Edge Cases

+The `FundingDistributor` handles several edge cases:

+1. **Ties in vote counts**: If there's a tie for the Nth position, all options with that vote count are included as winners.
+2. **Zero balance**: If the contract has no ETH, the distribution process completes successfully but transfers 0 ETH to recipients.
+3. **Dust amounts**: When the distribution results in fractional ETH amounts (e.g. 5 wei split among 3 recipients), each winner receives the integer division result, and any remainder stays in the contract.
+4. **Duplicate recipients**: If the same recipient address is mapped to multiple winning options, that recipient receives multiple payouts (one for each winning option).
+5. **Zero address recipients**: Options mapped to the zero address are excluded from the distribution even if they have winning vote counts.
+6. **Distributor as recipient**: If the distributor itself is specified as a recipient, it will effectively keep those funds.
+7. **Failed transfers**: If any ETH transfer to a recipient fails (e.g., a contract recipient that rejects ETH), the entire distribution reverts.

+### Error Handling

+The `FundingDistributor` implements comprehensive error handling:

+1. **Unauthorized caller**: Only the Timelock contract can call the `distribute` function.
+2. **Invalid proposal state**: The proposal must be in `Succeeded` or `Executed` state.
+3. **Recipient array mismatch**: The length of the `recipientsByOptionIndex` array must match the number of options in the proposal.
+4. **Invalid topN parameter**: The `topN` parameter must be greater than 0 and less than or equal to the number of options.
+5. **No winners**: Reverts if no eligible recipients are found (e.g., all winning options map to address(0)).
+6. **Transfer failures**: Reverts if any ETH transfer to a winning recipient fails.

 ### Usage Example